 The Shifting Landscape in Medical Device

-The open questions about the future are not unique to our personal lives.
-It’s clear that today’s challenges will drive lasting changes in the way we all work, especially within industries that are directly affected by the pandemic.
+It’s clear that pandemic-related challenges will drive lasting changes in the way we all work, especially within industries that are directly affected by the pandemic.

 In March of 2020, the world she knew was turned upside down, and her focus became firefighting through a situation she had not yet had a chance to process.
 There were a million questions she didn’t have the right answer to, and no textbook example to hold up as a leading practice.

-It is clear that the companies who focused on building their digital capabilities in recent years have had a significant advantage in adapting in response to this crisis, but what does this signal for the future?
+It is clear that the companies who focused on building their digital capabilities in recent years have had a significant advantage in adapting and responding to the pandemic, but what does this signal for the future?

 According to the Harvard Business Review, in 1958, the average lifespan of companies listed in Standard & Poor’s 500 was 61 years.
 By the 1980s it was down to 25 years.
 Today it is less than 18 years.
 The reason for the sharp decline?
 The rate of change in the world has increased dramatically due to digital transformation.
 Life Sciences organizations must embrace digital transformation if they are to survive in this rapidly changing world.

 Redefined Possibilities: The Digital Thread and the Digital Twin

 So why do some companies fail to embrace a digital world while others thrive?
 The organic evolution of processes and technologies has resulted in a disjointed experience within the product lifecycle, from discover to create to make to sell.
 The solution is the digital thread.

 If the value chain represents all the activities that a company completes to deliver a product to the market, then the digital thread is the fabric that holds it together.
 The stronger the fabric, the stronger the value chain.
 The focal point of the digital thread is the digital twin, or the virtual representation of the physical product.
 The digital twin can be used in design, testing, monitoring, servicing, and other functional areas to augment product management capabilities.